DAwCreepy/Steam-VNDB-extension/README.md

 If no token exists, click "Create new token".

-Paste the key into the extension’s popup window.
+Paste the key into the extension’s popup window and click "Save Settings".

 ![image](https://github.com/user-attachments/assets/04d4eb79-8502-4e10-8429-0337aa38d54b)
 Now when you visit a Steam page of a visual novel you would see this box.